-- Metadata standards that apply to marine metagenomics data are the Genome Standards Consortium family of minimum information standards, including the core standard, Minimum Information about any (x) Sequence (MIxS), the derived Minimum Information about (Meta)genome Sequence (MIGS/MIMS), and the also derived Minimum Information About a Metagenome-Assembled Genome (MIMAG) that is presently only available as a scientific publication.
+- Metadata standards that apply to marine metagenomics data are the Genomic Standards Consortium (GSC) family of minimum information standards, including the core standard MIxS, the derived MIGS/MIMS, and the also derived Minimum Information About a Metagenome-Assembled Genome (MIMAG) that is presently only available as a scientific publication.

 Tools and resources for analyzing metagenomics datasets